 Someone who is no stranger to the ultra marathon is Channel 4 meteorologist Richard Nunn.
-After running in each of Wolfson's five ultra marathons, he is retiring from the ultra marathon after this year's Wolfson Children's Challenge.
+After running in each of Wolfson's five ultra marathons,

 To celebrate Richard's last ultra marathon, The Morning Show crew surprised him by having runners who are running the 55 miles come in with gifts.
 He received a tiara, a runner's chalice, a "retired" hat and an inflatable walker.

 Among the presenters was 16-year-old Matthew Taylor.
 Despite having cerebral palsy and being an ongoing patient of Wolfson, is planning to run the entire ultra marathon this year.